 I plan to listen to the Blood Bond Saga** soon.
 Funny story, I recently wondered if there were Pete Steele inspired Romance novels.
 And when I thought about it some more, I decided that John Lane would actually be a pretty good choice for a Pete Steele-ish vampire.
 Who knows, maybe the Blood Bond Saga will be exactly what I was looking for!

 Salt Magic Skin Magic by Lee Welch** introduced me to Joel Leslie.
 Such a perfect cast!
-I have since then listened to a bunch of M/M Romance books narrated by Joel Leslie and he’s incredible.
+I have since then listened to a so many M/M Romance books narrated by Joel Leslie, and he’s incredible.
 He has this unbelievable range of accents.
 It just blows my mind!
 Not to mention his absolutely lovely voice.

 This post is part of the Bookish Blog Hop.
 So, let’s hear who the best audiobook narrators are for Jo and Leslie.

 I don’t really listen to audiobooks very much–mostly because I’m a visual person, and I tend to lose track of where the story has been if I’m just hearing it!

 That being said, I’ve had at least two notable audiobook experiences that I wanted to mention!

 The first was my first introduction to David Baldacci’s novels: I listened to the first sixteen chapters of the book Simple Genius–the third book in the “King and Maxwell” series–narrated by Scott Brick, and I found it so enthralling that when the long car trip (three hours total) was over, I immediately wanted to go to the library and check out the book, so I could read it for myself!